stonea/sst-pingpong/README.md

 that connect west-to-east or a 2D grid of NxN components.
 The pongers are preloaded with a set number of "ball" messages.

+There are two python scripts that can be used as input configurations for SST.
+Both have the same command line arguments.
+- `pingpong.py`: A sequential version of the script
+- `pingpong_parLoad.py`: A parallel loading version of the script.

-To run, invoke SST with the `ponger.py` script.
-The `ponger.py` script takes the following parameters (each take an integer argument):
+To run, invoke SST with one of the two scripts.
+The scripts take the following parameters (each taking an integer argument):

 - `--N` -- Size of the grid (defaults to 10)
 - `--timeToRun` -- How long to run the simulation (in seconds; defaults to 200)